Deaod/NewCTF/README.md

 Whether to allow a match to go into overtime, or to end the game in a draw.
 Can also be set through the URL using `?bAllowOvertime=(true/false)`.
 See also [Interaction with Overtime](#interaction-with-overtime).

+### RespawnDelay
+This is the default delay after death for player before they can respawn.
+Applies throughout the game until [OvertimeRespawnDelayStartTime](#overtimerespawndelaystarttime) has been reached.

 ### OvertimeRespawnDelay
 After [OvertimeRespawnDelayStartTime](#overtimerespawndelaystarttime) seconds of overtime respawning is delayed by this many seconds (at least 1 second).